UtahMUG/utahmug-website/_posts/2024-05-14-traffic-volume-forecasts-advanced.md

 # Unified Plan Projects Module

 The Unified Plan projects module display a subset of the official plan within the app.
+Each project in the map is clickable for more detailed information.

 <table>
     <tr>